mastergray/type-spec/src/TypeSpecOp/README.md

-## TypeSpecOp Class Documentation
+###TypeSpecOp Class Documentation
 The `TypeSpecOp` class implements a type-spec operation by transforming one object instance into another object instance.
 This class leverages well-defined input and output types, along with a series of transformations applied to the input when an operation is executed.
-This approach is suitable for dynamic environments like React-based web applications and RESTful APIs.

 ### Constructor